Remember having to write those boring and often pointless compare and contrast papers in school.

 However, many of us did come to learn that it is not always the case.

-While the difference between Google AdWords and Facebook Ads may seem apparent, understanding the differences between them and learning how to take advantage of their strengths and weaknesses is where the true value lies.
+While the difference between Google Ads and Facebook Ads may seem apparent, understanding the differences between them and learning how to take advantage of their strengths and weaknesses is where the true value lies.

-In this article we are going to focus not on the advertising platform itself, but the psychological difference between a person browsing on Facebook and a person performing a Google search.
+In this article, we are going to focus not on the advertising platform itself, but the psychological difference between a person browsing on Facebook and a person performing a Google search.

 When a person performs a search query on Google, they are looking for an answer to their questions.